Adaptive and Optimal Second-order Optimistic Methods for Minimax Optimization: Proof of Theorem 6.2

 Plugging this bound back in \cref{eq:sum_1/eta_t^2_lam}, we arrive at

 Note that $ \sum_{t=0}^T \frac{1}{\eta_t^2}$ appears on both side of \eqref{eq:implicit_bound}.
 Again, we apply \cref{lem:implicit_lemma} to obtain the desired result

 \end{proof}

 We are finally at a position to prove the convergence theorem for the parameter-free algorithm, which is essentially a straightforward combination of the previous lemmas and propositions.
-Similar to the proof of the constant $\lambda$ setting, we accompany the convergence in the primal-dual gap with the complexity bound with respect to the norm of the operator (gradient of $f$). \begin{proof}[\textbf{Proof of \cref{thm:main_2}.}] By \cref{prop:convergence_lam},
+Similar to the proof of the constant $\lambda$ setting, we accompany the convergence in the primal-dual gap with the complexity bound with respect to the norm of the operator (gradient of $f$).
+Due to space constraints, we present this complementary bound in the proof of the theorem. \begin{proof}[\textbf{Proof of \cref{thm:main_2}.}] By \cref{prop:convergence_lam},

 Combining the above with the upper bound in \cref{lem:bound_on_1/eta_t^2_lam} completes the result.

 Moreover, from \eqref{eq:sum_of_operators_lam}, we also obtain that

 Combining \cref{eq:sum_of_operators_T+1_lam} with \cref{lem:bound_on_1/eta_t^2_lam}, we obtain that